Injury Prevention

 Groin pain and groin pull injury

 The groin, described as the junction between the lower limbs and torso, is vulnerable to a lot of different injuries.
-Hernias, stress fractures, and avulsion fractures are all common injuries that affect the groin, but for this issue we will be focusing on one of the most common groin injuries; groin pull or groin strain.
+Hernias, stress fractures, and avulsion fractures are all common injuries that affect the groin, but for this issue, we will be focusing on one of the most common groin injuries; groin pulls or groin strain.

-A groin pull or strain specifically affects the "Adductor" muscles.
+A groin pull or strain affects the "Adductor" muscles explicitly.
 (Adductor; meaning, moves part closer to the midline, or middle of the body) These muscles are located on the inside of the thigh, and help to bring the legs together.

 The adductor muscles consist of "Adductor Brevis", "Adductor Magnus" and "Adductor Longus," all of which are displayed in the picture to the right.
-Adductor Longus has been cut to display the muscles underneath.
+Adductor Longus has been cut to show the muscles underneath.

-Of these three, it is Adductor Longus that is most susceptible to injury, and the most common place of injury on Adductor Longus is the point at which the muscle and tendon attach to the femur (thigh) bone.
+Of these three, it is Adductor Longus that is most susceptible to injury, and the most commonplace injury on Adductor Longus is the point at which the muscle and tendon attach to the femur (thigh) bone.

 What causes a groin pull?